BroadcomMFD/broadcom-product-scripts/endevor/Miscellaneous-items/README.md

 ## ENDIEIM1

 Provided are an example feature-rich version and a snippet to invoke JCLCHeck executions.
 ENDIEIM1 is the Quick-Edit "Session Startup" command.
+Find other examples of ENDIEIM1 in the ISPF-tools-for-Quick-Edit-and-Endevor folder.
-See the techdocs documentation for details.
+See also techdocs documentation for details.